con5ole/omakub_multidistro/README.md

 # Omakub_multidistro
-The aim of this fork is to add support for multiple distros to Omakub with as little effort and changes as possible
+The aim of this fork is to add support for multiple distros to Omakub with as little effort and as few changes as possible

 # Omakub